 Why are most real estate agents so bad at selling online

-johna by | December 8, 2008 | Computers & Internet
+by johna | December 8, 2008 | Computers & Internet

 I have often read or heard that the Internet is now the most successful method of advertising for real estate agents.